 i.
-Last week, instead of going into uni, I travelled to Cardiff to meet artist and curator Liam O’Connor (also known by his pseudonym Casper White).
+Last week, instead of going into uni, I travelled to Cardiff to meet artist and curator Liam O’Connor (he exhibits under a pseudonym: Casper White).
 I had enjoyed Liam’s work at the National Portrait Gallery earlier in the year and, following a crit at the end of last term, Dan Howard-Birt put me touch with him.
 Liam’s proposal for his 2017 BP Portrait Travel Award was to go clubbing in Europe, and photograph, paint and draw people ‘being in the moment’.
 I think there are a lot of similarities between his work and my current project about the pub.
 In a recent interview in CCQ Magazine Liam explains:

 ‘The feelings that exist in a night club, or a rock club are pretty timeless, in that they could’ve existed in the ’50s, ’40s, ’20s, and before that.
 I was looking at art collections, when I was in Germany, and they have pub scenes from the 1900s, and there are people with masks on, and there’s... frivolity.
 The artists aren’t painting them to say, ‘we’ve got bars’, but because ‘this is what’s happening’.
 And that’s where things happen; it’s where people meet – lovers, partners... prostitutes; it’s where people get together, split up; it’s where real moments happen.
 Later, the work became about these minor sensations, minor moments.’

 Liam was generous with his time: we visited the National Museum Cardiff, G39 and his studio; and we spent the whole day talking about our work, Cardiff’s art scene and contemporary portraiture.
 He gave me lots of professional advice and said I should stay in touch.
 It was brilliant to be back in Cardiff (where I completed my BA) and Liam is a good contact to have made.
 An encouraging day.